nMoncho/helenus/docs/README.md

 #### UDT Codecs

-UDTs can be encoded as Case Classes, using the `@Udt` annotation:
+UDTs can be encoded as Case Classes, using the `@Udt` annotation.
+For a UDT defined as `CREATE TYPE docs.ice_cream(name TEXT, num_cherries INT, cone BOOLEAN)` we can obtain its `TypeCodec` as:

 ```scala mdoc
 import net.nmoncho.helenus.api.`type`.codec.Udt